-- The parent of the child expressed concern in writing to supervisory or administrative personnel of the appropriate educational agency, or a teacher of the child, that the child is in need of special education and related services; - The parent of the child requested an evaluation of the child pursuant to Sec.
-Sec.
-300.300 through 300.311; or - The teacher of the child, or other personnel of the district, expressed specific concerns about a pattern of behavior demonstrated by the child directly to the director of special education of the agency or to other supervisory personnel of the agency.
+- The child's parent has expressed concern in writing to district supervisory or administrative personnel, or to one of the child's teachers, that the child is in need of special education and related services; - 2.
+The child's parent requested an evaluation of the child; or - The child's teacher, or other district personnel, has expressed specific concerns about a pattern of behavior demonstrated by the child directly to the director of special education of the agency or to other district supervisory personnel.

-The district would not be deemed to have knowledge if:
+However, the district is not deemed to have knowledge if:

-- 1. The parent of the child: - a.
-Has not allowed an evaluation of the child pursuant to 34 CFR 300.300 through 300.311; - b.
-Has refused services under IDEA; or - The child has been evaluated in accordance with Sec.
-Sec.
-300.300 through 300.311 and determined to not be a child with a disability under this part.
+- The parent of the child has not allowed an evaluation of the child or has refused services under IDEA or - 2.
+The child has been evaluated and determined to not be eligible for an IEP.

-If the district does not have knowledge that a child is a child with a disability (in accordance with paragraphs (b) and (c) of this section) prior to taking disciplinary measures against the child, the child may be subjected to the disciplinary measures applied to children without disabilities who engage in comparable behaviors.
-If a request is made for an evaluation of a child during the time period in which the child is subjected to disciplinary measures under 34 CFR 300.530, the evaluation must be conducted in an expedited manner.
+If the district does not have knowledge that a student is eligible for an IEP prior to taking disciplinary measures against the student, the student may be subjected to the disciplinary measures applied to children without disabilities who engage in comparable behaviors.
+If a request is made for an evaluation of a student during the time period in which the student is subjected to disciplinary measures, the evaluation must be conducted in an expedited manner.

-Until the evaluation is completed, the child remains in the educational placement determined by school authorities, which can include suspension or expulsion without educational services.
-If the child is determined to be a child with a disability, taking into consideration information from the evaluation conducted by the agency and information provided by the parents, the agency must provide special education and related services in accordance with this part, including the requirements of 34 CFR 300.530 through 300.536 and IDEA 2004 section 612(a)(1)(A).
+Until the evaluation is completed, the child remains in the educational placement determined by school authorities, which can include suspension or expulsion.
+Any student who is suspended for more than ten (10) consecutive days (whether in or out of school) or expelled from school will have an opportunity to receive education services through the school-wide education service plan.
+If the student is determined to be eligible for an IEP, taking into consideration information from the district's evaluation and information provided by the parents, then the district must provide special education and related services.